Professor Guoxing Lu

 - EN709B Hawthorn campus

 Professor Guoxing Lu is Director of Impact Engineering Laboratory and also Director of Joint Research Centre in Advanced Manufacturing and Materials (China).
 He first joined Swinburne in 1995, after his post-doctoral research at the University of Cambridge and lecturing at the Nanyang Technological Univeristy (NTU), Singapore.
 He established the Impact Engineering Laboratory in 1997 (https://www.swinburne.edu.au/research/strengths-achievements/specialist-facilities/impact-engineering-lab-facilities/ ) and became a full Professor in 2004.
-After a successful career at Swinburne, Professor Lu moved back to NTU as a tenured faculty member.
+After a successful career at Swinburne, Professor Lu moved back to NTU for a few years as a tenured faculty member.
+He carried on supporting research in impact engineering at Swinburne as Adjunct Professor.
 In 2015, Professor Lu came back to Swinburne as Professor of Impact Engineering.

 Professor Guoxing Lu's research interests are in impact mechanics, advanced structures and mechanical properties of novel materials.
 Such fundamental knowledge has a wide range of applications, which are also his interests.
 These include structural crashworthiness (automotive, marine, rail and aerospace structures--whether they are metallic or composites), design of light-weight structures and materials, ballistic impact and blast loading, design of protective gears for sport impact, and design of novel structures and materials (such as origami structures,cellular and auxetic materials).